FlorentFlament/RetroDevEm/README.md

 ## Todo

-- Order new board version;
 - Configure RPI GPIO pins to pull-down input by default;
-- CLI options for scale and device selection;
 - Write blog article about the project.
 - Implement auto-fire;